myerstina515/reading-notes/401/class-32.md

 ### Vocabulary
   1. state hook: allows you to have state variables in functional components
-  2. effect hook:
+  2. effect hook: Allows you to perform side effects (or additional instruction) after rendering
-  3. reducer hook
+  3. reducer hook: returns the current state paired with a dispatch method

 ## Preview
-  1. Which 3 things had you heard about previously and now have better clarity on?
+  1. Which 3 things had you heard about previously and now have better clarity on? hooks, components, classes
-  2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+  2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo? testing, routing within hooks, custom hooks
-  3. What are you most excited about trying to implement or see how it works?
+  3. What are you most excited about trying to implement or see how it works? custom hooks